In your Account Settings, you can update or change any of the following:

 Note that the Name in your profile refers to your display name, which is different than your Username.

 Your Name appears in your profile and is shown with your activity in Disqus.
 Your username appears in the URL of your profile and is used for logging in.
+More information on the differences between your Display Name and your Username can be found here.

 Updating your Avatar